nextflow-io/nextflow/docs/azure.md

 }
 ```

-The task can access to the File share in `/mnt/mydata/dir1`.
+The task can access the File share in `/mnt/mydata/dir1`.

 (azure-batch)=